appanp/supply-chain-fundas/supply_chain_terminology.md

 **Third Party Logistics (3PL) Billing**: 3PL billing is the process of calculating charges for services provided to a client and generating an invoice.
 In a 3PL warehouse, the provided services may include warehousing, transportation, inventory management, order fulfillment, and value-added services.
 Accurate billing is essential to ensure transparent and accurate financial transactions and bookkeeping.
 It also facilitates effective revenue management to keep your company profitable.
 You can bill customers manually or leverage 3PL billing software built for making calculating, generating, issuing, and recording invoices easier.
 This is a WMS feature.
 For more info, refer to [this link](https://www.logiwa.com/blog/3pl-billing-automation).

-**Transportation Management System (TMS)**: It is an IT system which does the following:

-- Inbound load planning optimization
-- Outbound load planning optimization
-- Routing
+**Transportation Management System (TMS)**: It is a software platform that helps businesses effectively plan, execute, and optimise the movement of goods from point A to point B. It provides end-to-end visibility and control over every aspect of your supply chain, allowing you to streamline operations, enhance collaboration, and make data-driven decisions.
+For more info, refer to [this link](https://www.maersk.com/logistics-explained/supply-chain-management/2024/05/16/transportation-management-system).

 **Truck Loading**: Truck loading constitutes the process by which products are placed on a vehicle in order to be transported to their destination (a distribution center, another warehouse, or directly to the end customer).
 It’s vital to make sure that the weight distribution in the truck is correct and, particularly, that there are no mistakes in the goods dispatched or assigned.
 Properly loading goods onto a truck is a complex process, especially when faced with increasingly varied packaging, unit loads, and transportation modes.
 Software and digitalisation are the solution to this issue, as they help to automate a large part of this process, making it quicker and more effective.
 This is a WMS feature.
-To know more, refer to [this link](https://www.mecalux.com/blog/truck-loading-software).
+For more info, refer to [this link](https://www.mecalux.com/blog/truck-loading-software).

 **Unit Load Device (ULD) Containers**: Unit load devices, or ULDs, are essential components of air freight transportation.
 They assist in transporting different kinds of cargo, which are packaged in various pallet and container types.
 For more info, refer to [this link](https://www.shiprocket.in/blog/uld-containers/)

+**Unit of Measure (UOM)**:  Inventory can now be tracked in user defined units of measure belonging to unit of measure classes.
+Unit of Measure is extremely important in inventory management as it quantifies inventory items in terms terms all parties can understand.
+If two parties are transacting on an inventory item, UOM defines how much and in what unit the quantity is expected.
+Also UOMs need to be standardized to make sure that all stakeholders especially across countries.
+Some countries might use Kilograms or kilometers and other countries might use pounds or miles.
+For more info, refer to [this link](https://www.ibm.com/docs/en/warehouse-management/9.5.0?topic=tracking-unit-measure).

 **Voice Picking**: Voice picking, also known as voice-directed warehousing (VDW), is a system that uses voice prompts to help warehouse workers pick items.
 It works by using speech recognition software to translate picking orders into voice instructions.
 These instructions guide workers to the correct locations and items, and they can confirm their actions verbally. (ref.
 2 part 4).
 This is a WMS feature.
 For more info, refer to [this link](https://www.lucasware.com/voice-picking-introduction/) and [this link](https://www.autostoresystem.com/insights/what-is-voice-picking-a-fading-trend)